qam4/ebattles/readme.txt

  . how do you handle cases like: join button appears if player has not joined yet.
    You have to check pre/post submit, because someone can open 2 pages showing the "join" button, then join twice.

-- I should replace Players.Team by Players.Members, where members is in the TBL_MEMBERS.
-2 players with the same userid and team can not be allowed.
+- 2 players with the same userid and team can not be allowed.
 Let's say a player plays for a clan, then quit the clan, and re-joins the clan, he'll be automatically signed up to the event again.
 So there will be 2 players with the same userid, and team, unless quitting the clan also delete the players.